 - combined endophytic and exophytic

-Macroscopic and fundoscopic examination reveals a white elevated mass with fine surface vessels 4.
+Macroscopic and funduscopic examination reveals a white elevated mass with fine surface vessels 4.

 Histology demonstrates a small round-cell tumour of neuroepithelial origin.
-Flexner- wintersteiner rosettes ( relatively specific for Rb), Homer Wright pseudorosettes (also found in other PNET's) may be seen on microscopy.
+Flexner-Wintersteiner rosettes (relatively specific for retinoblastoma), and Homer-Wright pseudorosettes (also found in other PNETs) may be seen on microscopy.

 Orbital sonography can be performed without sedation and can be repeated multiple times without exposing the child to ionising radiation.
-Retinoblastomas appear as echogenic soft-tissue masses with variable shadowing due to calcifications and heterogeneity due to necrosis and / or haemorrhage 5.
-At diagnosis tumours are usually vascular on doppler examination.
+Retinoblastomas appear as echogenic soft-tissue masses with variable shadowing due to calcifications and heterogeneity due to necrosis and haemorrhage 5.
+At diagnosis, tumours are usually vascular on Doppler examination.

 CT demonstrates a contrast-enhancing retrolental mass that is usually calcified.
 A dense vitreous due to haemorrhage is also common.

 MRI is the modality of choice for pre-treatment staging on retinoblastoma (see retinoblastoma staging) 4.

 - T1: intermediate signal intensity, hyperintense c.f. vitreous 4-5